borodatych/ionicons-2-legacy/readme.md

-# Ionicons 2 Legacy
+# Ionicons v2

-Ionicicons 2 Legacy allows you to use Ionicons 2.0.1 alongside Ionicons 3+ in Ionic 2/3+ projects.
+Ionicicons v2 allows you to use Ionicons 2.0.1 alongside Ionicons 3+ in Ionic 2/3+ projects.

 The premium icon font for [Ionic](http://ionicframework.com/).
 Designed by [@benjsperry](https://twitter.com/benjsperry).